 Set an Attainable Goal

 Know your limits and set attainable goals.
 This past summer, we discovered that any hike over 2 miles would be miserable.
-Our kids were too tired after 2 miles to continue without lots of complaining.
+Our kids were too tired after two miles to continue without lots of complaining.

 When planning an outdoor nature study with young children, try to choose terrain that’s easy to navigate and begin with short distances.